-We anticipate that our cash and cash equivalents on hand, our \$155.3 million borrowing availability under our credit facility, and our future cash flow from operations will provide sufficient cash to enable us to meet our future operating needs, debt service requirements, and planned capital expenditures.
-We expect that our capital spending in 2013 will be slightly less than our 2012 capital spending.
-Although we believe that we have adequate cash and availability under our credit facility to meet our liquidity needs, our involvement in any large-scale initiatives to rebuild the power grid or acquire other companies may require additional capital, depending upon the size of the project or the acquisition and the financial terms of the underlying agreement.
+We anticipate that our cash and cash equivalents on hand, our \$155.7 million borrowing capacity under our credit facility, and our future cash flow from operations will provide sufficient cash to enable us to meet our future operating needs, debt service requirements, and planned capital expenditures.
+We expect our capital expenditures in 2015 will be similar to our 2014 capital expenditures.
+Although we believe that we have adequate cash and availability under our credit facility to meet our liquidity needs, our involvement in any multi-year transmission projects or the acquisition of other companies may require additional capital, depending upon the size of the project or the acquisition and the financial terms of the underlying agreement.
+The \$16.4 million of cash used to purchase shares of our common stock consisted of \$15.6 million purchased under our \$25.0 million stock repurchase program and \$0.8 million to purchase shares surrendered by employees to satisfy employee tax obligations under our stock compensation program.